SciEngCloud/SciEngCloud.github.io/singularity/singularity-chapter.md

-# Singularity: A Container System for MPI-based HPC Applications
+# Singularity: A Container System for HPC Applications

 In Chapter 6 we described the basic idea behind containerized applications and discussed Docker in some detail.
 Docker allows us to build an application container that will run without change on any machine that can run the docker engine.
 This is a fantastic way to share ready-to-run applications such as the tutorial container we built for this book, the Jupyter notebook server and many others.
 In chapter 7 we discussed the various ways to scale applications in the cloud to exploit more parallelism.
 We discussed how docker containers can be used as microservices that run on AWS, Azure and Google in their cloud-scale container management systems based on platforms like Kubernetes and Mesos.
 In Chapter 7.2 we also described how you can build an HPC style cluster in the cloud to run MPI programs, however we did not discuss ways to run docker-based MPI programs on a distributed cluster.
 It can be done, but it is not very efficient and many of the advanced networking features of a supercomputer are not usable from inside a Docker container.